licui3936/openfin-time-service/README.md

-# Hadouken Application Template
+# Time Service Application

-A simple unopinionated Hadouken application template.
-The purpose of this repository is to allow users to get started with Hadouken immediately by providing a development setup that does not require initial configuration.
+A simple time service application.
+The purpose of this repository is to allow users to get current time from this service.
 The setup has minimal dependencies and the feature set is intentionally limited.
 Any further configuration can be achieved by editing the `app.json` file: [Application Config](https://openfin.co/application-config/).

 ### What you get: